-SAVING MONEY ON MEAT
+SAVING MONEY ON MEAT AND POULTRY

-Shop in the early morning
+Shop early in the morning

 Many times, the meat items which are nearing the sell-by dates are discounted early each morning.
 Even if you don’t plan on eating it right away, just take it home and freeze it.

 Many times, you can get your meat at a reduced price per pound if you buy a larger quantity at once.
 You don’t want it to go to waste, so purchase freezer bags and break it out into smaller sized portions and freeze it.
 Make sure you note what it is and the date frozen on it, so you make sure to use it up before it becomes freezer burned.